SDU-eScience/Type3-Docs/src/intro/ssh-login.rst

 Add a key comment (such as *My PC*) and write a strong passphrase to protect the key.
 Finally, save the two parts of the key.
 For both parts of the key pair we suggest saving them in a folder you can easily find again, such as your *Documents* folder.

 * *Public key*: This is the public part of the key which you must attach when applying for an account on the system.
-The easiest way to get a the public key in a suitable format is to copy the content of the frame titled *Public key for pasting into OpenSSH authorized_keys file*.
+The easiest way to get the public key in a suitable format is to copy the content of the frame titled *Public key for pasting into OpenSSH authorized_keys file*.
 Highlight and copy everything in the frame to the clipboard.
 Next, open notepad and paste the contents.
 Everything must be in one (very long) line.
 Save the contents in a file with the extension .txt for easy access later, such as *id_rsa_pub.txt*.
 Be aware that clicking *Save public key* will not save the public key in a format suitable for accesing our system.
 * *Private key*: This is the private part of the key which stays on your own computer.
 Click *Save private key* to save the private key in "PuTTY format".
 For easy access later, save this in a file with the extension .ppk, such as *id_rsa.ppk*.

 Note that you can use the same key pair to access multiple remote system if needed.